Routine fit

 How long should preschool circle time be?

-Split advised appears when the selected length is above the soft maximum for the age profile.
-It is a warning that the main activity may work better as two short circles, a small-group lesson, or a separate center activity.
+Split advised appears when the selected length is above the soft maximum for the chosen age profile.
+It means the main activity is probably better as two shorter circles, a small-group lesson, or a separate center activity.

-Blank theme text is replaced with today so the generated prompts and exports stay readable.
-Use the warning as a cue to enter a real topic before printing or sharing the plan.
+Blank theme text is replaced with today so the routine sheet, ledger, and exports do not contain empty prompts.
+Treat the warning as a cue to enter a real topic before using the plan.

-Participation density estimates waiting pressure from group size, routine length, and participation style.
-Call and response has the lowest load factor because many children answer at once, while Choice props usually creates more individual handling time.
+Participation density is a waiting-risk estimate based on group size, selected length, and participation style.
+Call and response has the lowest load factor because many children answer at once, while choice props usually require more handling time.

 Glossary: